mcneel/developer.rhino3d.com/content/en/guides/scripting/editor-editing/index.md

 ![](editor-autocomplete-insignature.png)

 To change this behaviour - for example to get the autocompletion for `os.` in example above - choose **Edit > Toggle Autocomplete in Function Help**.
-See **Autocompletion** in [Language Support Options](/guides/scripting/editor-configs/#language-support-options) to toggle this option on for a specific language.
+See **Autocompletion** in [Language Support Options](/guides/scripting/editor-configs/#language-support-options) to toggle this option for a specific language.